Registered charities in Jersey08 Nov 2019

 Appeals to Charity Tribunal

-The Charities Law provides for the establishment of a tribunal to be known as the Charity Tribunal, and allows for appeals to be made against decisions of the Commissioner in certain circumstances.
+The Charities Law provides for the establishment of the Charity Tribunal, and allows for appeals to be made against decisions of the Commissioner in certain circumstances.
 For example:

 - applicants for registration can appeal against the Commissioner's refusal to register an entity as a charity;